 We are committed to maintaining the highest standards of corporate governance.
-The Board has built a strong and effective governance framework,
+The Board has built a strong and effective governance framework, which has been designed to promote the long-term interests of stockholders and support Board management accountability.

 Majority Vote Standard for Uncontested Directors Elections